nl4opt/nl4opt.github.io/pages/tutorial.md

 # 2. Submission

 After your registration, within two work days (PST), you will receive an email with instructions for the submission protocol and a link to a cloud storage folder accessible only by the organizers and your team.
-You will upload your scripts and transformers or language models to this folder and they will be evaluated every Monday and Friday (PST) throughout the competition.
+You will upload your scripts to this folder and they will be evaluated every Wednesday and Friday throughout the competition, please see our [Submission Page](https://nl4opt.github.io/submissions/) for detailed instructions.

 # 3a.
 Subtask-1 (NER) Baseline Tutorial